nokia/ncm-issuer/README.md

 ```

 ## Usage
-NCM Issuer extends [cert-manager](https://cert-manager.io/) functionalities but way of usage stays the same.
+NCM Issuer extends [cert-manager](https://cert-manager.io/) functionalities, but way of usage stays the same.
 There are additional fields in .yaml file (Issuer definition) that are needed to be filled.

 ### Create an issuer